Fall Home Maintenance: How to Prepare Your House for the Winter

 For sprinkler systems, you will want to make sure you use an air compressor to clear the water lines to prevent any water backflow or pipe breakage.

-And if you want to keep an extra eye on things, install a Notion Sensor inside your home or property to monitor the temperature and help detect any water leak.
+And if you want to keep tabs on things, install a Notion Sensor inside your home or property to monitor the temperature and help detect any water leak.
 If the temperature goes beyond your selected ranges or water is detected, you’ll be notified on your smartphone.

 Fall Home Maintenance #3: Make Exterior Repairs